-Security mechanisms can be incorporated right from the initial stages of the development, while they can also take the form of security testing activities after the development phase but before the deployment.
-To achieve the highest level of security, businesses are slowly moving towards incorporating security practices in the development as well as after the development.
 Security testing for applications is commonly known by two types – static application security testing (SAST) and dynamic application security testing (DAST).
-However, if we explore various tools and techniques related to application security testing, there is much more to application security testing than SAST and DAST.
+However, various tools and techniques are related to application security testing, offering several more options to conduct application security testing beyond SAST and DAST.

 Figure 1: Application Security Testing